shuklaharshil/shuklaharshil/README.md

 <h1> Hello Fellow < Developers/ >! <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 50px> </h1>

-I’m Harshil, software Developer, creative coder and self-proclaimed designer looking for opportunity to use my skill.
+I’m Harshil, software Designer, creative coder and self-proclaimed designer looking for opportunity to use my skill.
 I make it my mission to create innovative technology that positively changes the lives of people worldwide.

 You can reach me on **harshilshukla96@gmail.com**